External Render – Anti-Crack Systems

 There are various types of external render which you can have installed.
 Which one you decide to go with may be a result of your aesthetic preferences

-Cement render is the standard render used for external rendering.
-It is mixed on site and then applied in coats.
+- Cement Renders – Cement render is the standard render used for external rendering.
+It is mixed on-site and then applied in coats.
 The last coat is applied thinner and giving a good finish to ensure it’s ready for painting.

 If internal insulation is too intrusive and difficult to install, external rendering is the perfect solution.

 Insulated rendering includes rigid insulation which is attached to the wall, a reinforcing mesh, a base coat of the render, and a finishing coat of render.

 Every building has a unique place in its environment.
 Our anti-crack renders are designed not just to protect and improve each building, but to enhance what is most special about its character.